 In terms of value, the path is typically very close to a linear distribution, indicating an even spread throughout the day, which in turn ensures the smooth settlement of TARGET2 transactions.

-In terms of volume, the curve is well above the linear distribution, with over one-fifth of transactions being submitted to the system within one hour after the start of operations – these include transactions sent during the night by participants and warehoused payments – and almost half within three hours after the start.
+In terms of volume, the curve is well above the linear distribution, with over one-fifth of transactions being submitted to the system within one hour of the start of operations –including transactions sent during the night by participants and warehoused payments – and almost half submitted within three hours of the start.
 By one hour before the system closes, almost 100% of the TARGET2 volume has already been processed.
 A comparison with previous years shows no significant deviations.

 2 TARGET2 service level and availability

-Service delivery times and payment processing times also remained stable in 2019, confirming the high performance level of TARGET2’s SSP.
-It should be noted that this excellent performance is very advantageous for the banking community, particularly for its real-time liquidity management.
+While service delivery times and payment processing times generally remained stable in 2020, they were impacted by three major TARGET2 incidents (Box 6).
+The Eurosystem strives to achieve a high performance level of TARGET2’s SSP.
+An excellent performance is very advantageous for the banking community, particularly for its real-time liquidity management.

 Chart 30 helps to better quantify the system’s performance by showing the distribution of processing times on the SSP, i.e. the percentage of traffic with a processing time below a certain number of seconds.
-The reference point taken is the peak day of the year recorded by the SSP, 30 September 2019, when 525,075 payments were settled.
-The chart shows that on this day 50% of transactions were settled within 26 seconds and 90% within 39 seconds, thereby confirming the system’s high level of performance.
+The reference point taken is the peak day of the year recorded by the SSP, namely 30 June 2020, when 501,979 payments were settled.
+The chart shows that on this day 50% of transactions were settled within 26 seconds and 90% within 38 seconds, thereby confirming the system’s high level of performance.

 A specific phenomenon worth reporting in the context of TARGET2 performance is the “morning queue effect”.
-When TARGET2 starts daylight operations at 07:00, a very high number of transactions (about 20% of the daily volume on peak days) are already waiting for settlement, corresponding either to payments submitted by banks on previous days with a future value date (i.e. “warehoused payments”) or to payments released by banks via SWIFT in the hours preceding the opening of the system.
+When TARGET2 starts daylight operations at 07:00 CET, a large number of transactions (about 20% of the daily volume on peak days) are already waiting for settlement, corresponding either to payments submitted by banks on previous days with a future value date (i.e. “warehoused payments”) or to payments released by banks via SWIFT in the hours preceding the opening of the system.
 On peak days, more than 100,000 transactions may be processed in the first hour, which affects the average settlement time during this period.
-This huge volume of transactions normally takes around 30 to 45 minutes to process and, to neutralise this effect, the first hour of operations is excluded when TARGET2 processing times are calculated.
+This huge volume of transactions normally takes around 30 to 45 minutes to process.
+In order to neutralise this effect, the first hour of operations is excluded when TARGET2 processing times are calculated.

 Specifically in the first hour, the use of urgency flags (“urgent” and “highly urgent”) is still highly recommended for payments considered to be time-critical (such as CLS pay-ins).
 Using urgency flags circumvents settlement delays by using different queues (one queue for each type of priority).
 In addition, attention should be drawn to the possibilities offered in TARGET2 to reserve funds for highly urgent and urgent payments (see Section 1.8 The use of prioritisation).